 Explanatory videos are a popular way of drawing attention to yourself and your positions in marketing.
 There are now many agencies that offer their production at moderate prices.
 The drawn characters arouse sympathy in the audience and with the help of graphics and pictograms, even complicated facts can be The limits of the format

 For a short time YouTube has also been used to publish its own videos in the form of news items.
 The function of the journalist as gatekeeper is deliberately called into question.
 Critical inquiries and classifications are not required.

 Party television is now possible for the first time at affordable prices.
 The crucial question with these “broadcast yourself” videos, however, is: Is it fair to give your own PR messages a message?

-Regardless of the objective they pursue – what all political YouTube videos have in common is that they compete on the channel for the attention of users with comedy, information articles and make-up tutorials.
+Regardless of the objective they pursue – what all political YouTube videos have in common is that they compete on the channel for the attention of users with comedy, information articles, and make-up tutorials.
 The makers have to assess whether the organic reach of their own channel is large enough to reach the target audience.
-If the corresponding added value is offered, the videos have a chance to spread virally on the Internet, the video can also be converted in ‘ convert mp3 ‘ by the audience if they only wants to listen.
+If the corresponding added value is offered, the videos have a chance to spread virally on the Internet, the video can also be converted into convert mp3 by the audience if they only want to listen.
 It’s not the rule, which is why a cross-platform strategy makes sense.
 Crossmedia is the keyword in an easily understandable manner.
 Both of these lead to the fact that this type of video particularly captivates the viewer and that the content remains present later.